tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

 Write a script that:
-1. randomly picks `<k>` states randomly from the array in `answers/all_states.py` (you may import or copy this array to your code) using the random seed passed as argument and Python's `random.sample` function.
+1. Randomly picks `<k>` states randomly from the array in `answers/all_states.py` (you may import or copy this array to your code) using the random seed passed as argument and Python's `random.sample` function.
-2. prints each selected state abbreviation on a different line.
+2. Prints each selected state abbreviation on a different line.

 In the remainder, the centroids of the kmeans algorithm must be initialized using the method implemented here, perhaps using a line